drawwithcode/2018-group-work-group-10/README.md

 ## SUBJECT OF PROJECT

 The theme we choose is the **Air Pollution**, which is more and more serious in in recent years.
-There are a lot of different type of pollution, we want to hightlight the problem of air pollution especially haze.
+There are a lot of different types of pollution, we want to hightlight the problem of air pollution especially haze.
 Therefore, We select some top polluted cities which are Beijing, China/New Delhi, India/Ulan Bator, Mongolia/Cairo, Egypt/Lahore, Pakistan.

 ![Lahore](https://github.com/drawwithcode/2018-group-work-group-10/blob/master/assets/map_readme.png)